Chart Color Schemes

 AreaSearch assessment of residential development activity positions Pascoe Vale among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers in Pascoe Vale shows an average of around 143 new dwelling approvals annually over the past 5 financial years, totalling an estimated 717 homes.
-As of FY26, 44 approvals have been recorded.
-The average number of new residents per year per dwelling constructed over these years is 0.8.
-Commercial development approvals in FY26 total $1.1 million.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Pascoe Vale averaged around 143 new dwelling approvals annually over the past 5 financial years, totalling an estimated 715 homes.
+So far in FY-26, 60 approvals have been recorded.
+Over these 5 years, there was an average of 0.8 new residents per year per dwelling constructed.
+This suggests supply is meeting or surpassing demand, providing greater buyer choice while supporting potential for population growth above projections.

 Frequently Asked Questions - Development